 Moderator: Sonia Baxendale:

 We haven't talked about climate, and I don't think we can go through a session without including climate.
 It felt like it was higher on the agenda from a regulatory perspective for a period of time.
-Where do you put it today in terms of the priorities coming out of coming out of OSFI at this moment?
+Where do you put it today in terms of the priorities coming out of OSFI at this moment?

 Superintendent Peter Routledge: